SSalario

 Do promotions reset the salary negotiation clock?

 Yes, and this is exactly the right mental model.
 Promotion is the best opportunity to correct pay compression and align to market.
-Employees who negotiate at promotion earn 7–14% more over the next three years than those who accept first offers.
+Even a 7–14% correction can compound materially over the next three years compared with accepting the first offer.
 Leverage the company's existing investment in your advancement.

 How does promotion salary increase differ from a merit raise?